roualdes/minipdb/README.md

 ## Example

-Reading from a SQLite database in fairly simple in Julia, Python, and R, thanks to their well developed data-centric ecosystems.
+Reading from a SQLite database is fairly simple in Julia, Python, and R, thanks to their well developed data-centric ecosystems.
 See the files example.jl, example.py, and example.R.
 Below is a simplified version of the contents of example.py.